dgraph-io/dgraph/wiki/content/deploy/kubernetes.md

 helm install my-release dgraph/dgraph --values my-config-values.yaml
 ```

+Afterward you can run `kubectl get ingress` to see the status and access these through their hostname, such as `http://alpha.<my-domain-name>` and `http://ratel.<my-domain-name>`

-Ingress controllers will likely have an option to configure endpoints for private internal networks.
-Consult documentation from the ingress control provider for this information.
+{{% notice "note" %}}Ingress controllers will likely have an option to configure access for private internal networks.
+Consult documentation from the ingress controller provider for further information.{{% /notice %}}

 ### Upgrading the Chart